Junior (at left) and Trooper (at right)

 UPDATE 1/4: The boys are settling in slowly.
 To our surprise, Junior has had the easiest transition and has been outgoing and friendly and not phased at all by the move.
 Trooper, on the other hand, is in mourning for his lost family but we're doing our best to keep his spirits up.
 He's eating just fine now (Junior never missed a meal) after skipping dinner on his arrival date, and will be back to his usual self in no time at all.

-We are planning on separating the boys; however, if there is a home out there that would like to give them the rest of their lives together, we'd love to introduce you.
-Both boys have seen their family's vet recently, but will be seeing ours for a brief intake exam in the next week or so.
+We are hoping we don't have to separate the boys, so, if there is a home out there that would like to give them the rest of their lives together, we'd love to introduce you.
+Both boys have seen their family's vet recently, but will be seeing ours for a brief intake exam prior to adoption.

 Adoption fee $225.00/each or $395/both.